JohnsonLabJanelia/laserCalib/README.md

 #### Intrinsics
 Collect ~20 images per camera.
 It is recommended to cover the field of view of the camera.
 Here is an [example data](https://hhmionline-my.sharepoint.com/:f:/g/personal/yanj11_hhmi_org1/Ehaps9iLtK9Dk8cw-9TUPzABHXQ3TKLvKY6N2lrdLAYPVA?e=iJlEwj). -sl is the length (mm) for the square, and -ml is the length of the marker.
 In our case, it is 80 and 40mm respectively.
 Change it to match your board.
+The script scans for `.tiff` file in the folder.

 ```
 python charuco_intrinsics.py -i [images_folder] -w 5 -h 7 -sl 80 -ml 40 -d 5 -o [output_folder]